-ulation data derived from the population censuses.12 We use data for the population over 15, though little changes in any estimation if we use the entire population instead.
+Provincial consumption data is measured on a per-capita basis, with population data derived from the population censuses.13 We use data for the population over 15, though little changes in any estimation if we use the entire population instead.
 The values for $C{i,t}$ are obtained from this data by adding up the quantities of each product: they are summarised in the first part of Table 1, which collects descriptive statistics.
-On average 0.8 kilograms of tobacco per-year were consumed by each member of the population over 15, with snuff accounting for about one fifth and the rest approximately shared between cut tobacco, and cigars, with cigarettes negligible except towards the end of the period.
+On average 0.8 kilograms of tobacco per-year were consumed by each member of the population over 15, with snuff accounting for about one fifth and the rest approximately shared between cut tobacco and cigars, with cigarettes negligible except towards the end of the period.